chastik/WissKI/01_Session/04U_Core-Entities.md

 * Translate inot CIDOC CRM ontology classes
 * Map the classes to domain concepts to CIDOC CRM
 * Prepare a shared conceptual model for later semantic modeling
-* Recognize the role of domain ontologies
+* Recognize the role of domain ontologies (e.g. MEGA Ontology)

 ### Setup